-Payables include liabilities and accrued expenses owing by the Trust which are unpaid as at the end of the reporting period.
+Payables include liabilities and accrued expenses owing by the Trust which are unpaid as at the reporting period.

 The distribution amount payable to unit holders as at the end of each reporting period is recognised separately on the balance sheet as unit holders are presently entitled to the distributable income under the Trust's Constitution.